Goldfinch2/VectorPie/README.md

 ## Supported Hardware

-- Raspberry Pi 4 or 5, 1 GB or more
+- Raspberry Pi 4 or 5, 1 GB or more.
+Raspberry Pi 5 recommended for better performance.
-- 32 GB SD card or larger
+- 32 GB SD card or larger.
+(Pi 5) M.2 NVMe HAT and M.2 NVMe SSD recommended for performance and reliability.

 ---